The Shield

-The Shield is an American crime drama television series starring Michael Chiklis that premiered on March 12, 2002, on FX in the United States, and concluded on November 25, 2008, after seven seasons.
-Known for its portrayal of corrupt police officers, it was originally advertised as Rampart in reference to the true-life Rampart Division police scandal, on which the show's Strike Team was loosely based.
-The series was created by Shawn Ryan and the Barn Productions for Fox Television Studios and Sony Pictures Television.
+The Shield is an American crime drama television series created by Shawn Ryan and starring Michael Chiklis that aired on FX from March 12, 2002, to November 25, 2008, for seven seasons.
+The show is known for its portrayal of corrupt police officers and was originally advertised as Rampart in reference to the real-life Rampart Division police scandal, on which the show's Strike Team was loosely based.

-Several notable actors took extended roles on the show, including Glenn Close, who was the female lead during the fourth season; Michael Peña, in season 4; Anthony Anderson, in seasons 4, 5, and 6; Forest Whitaker, who guest-starred in seasons 5 and 6; Laura Harring, in season 5; Franka Potente, in season 6; and Laurie Holden, in season 7.
+Several notable actors took extended roles on the show, including Glenn Close, who was the female lead during the fourth season; Michael Peña in season 4; Anthony Anderson in seasons 4, 5, and 6; Forest Whitaker, who guest-starred in seasons 5 and 6; Laura Harring in season 5; Franka Potente in season 6; and Laurie Holden in season 7.

-The Shield is a prime example of TV noir in that it focuses on moral ambiguity, a salient feature to the noir aesthetic.

 The series has received critical acclaim and is widely regarded as one of the greatest television series of all time.
-It won the Golden Globe Award for Best Television Series – Drama in 2002, and the final season won a 2008 AFI Award for best television series.
-Chiklis won both the Primetime Emmy Award and Golden Globe Award for Best Lead Actor in a Drama in 2002.